 Capital gains tax is a tax paid on the gain when you sell certain types of property.
 This includes employee stock and stock options.
-The tax is levied on the profit you make only when you sell you stock, not during the period you hold the stock.
+The tax is levied on the profit you make only when you sell your stock, not during the period you hold the stock.

 Assuming you sell your incentive stock options as a qualifying disposition, the realized gain from the grant price to the final sales price will be taxed as a long-term capital gain.

-For 2018, long term capital gains are subject to either a 0%, 15%, or 20% tax rate depending on your adjusted gross income and your filing status.
+For 2018, long-term capital gains are subject to either a 0%, 15%, or 20% tax rate depending on your adjusted gross income and your filing status.
 Specifically, the rates are as follows:

 |Long-Term Capital Gains Tax Rate||Single||Married Filing Jointly|